robertfoss/memcpy.io/content/2017-03-28-drm_hwcomposer.md

   * drm_hwcomposer - HWC2 and fence support added.

 ## Thanks
-This drm_hwcomposer work is part of long-standing collaboration between Google's ChromeOS team and Collabora.
+This drm_hwcomposer work is part of a long-standing collaboration between Google's ChromeOS team and Collabora.

 A number of people have played an important role in this work: